Ashutosh-Ojha/Loan_Approval_Prediction/README.md

 ## Overview

 This project focuses on predicting loan approval chances using machine learning techniques.
-A variety of classifiers, including Random Forest, Gaussian Naive Bayes, Decision Tree, and K-Nearest Neighbors, were implemented to achieve accurate predictions.
+A variety of classifiers, including Random Forest, Decision Tree, XGBoost and Logistic Regression, were implemented to achieve accurate predictions.

 ## Project Highlights